Jiri

 There are two government high schools, namely Jiri Higher Secondary School at Hatanda and Dhungeshwori Secondary School at Jiri Bazaar.
 One private boarding school called JEM Academy, two community schools, namely Martyrs Memorial School and Saraswoti Community School.
 There is a technical school called Jiri Technical School which provides technical education regarding agriculture, construction, and health.

 Jiri was set up as an agricultural development center by the Swiss Government Aid in 1938.

 As the closest road head, Jiri is the trailhead for many treks into the Mount Everest region.
 The trek to Lukla takes seven or eight days.
-Few people begin a trek from Jiri, and only 5% of all trekkers who attempt the difficult trek to Everest Base Camp start at Jiri.
+Few people begin a trek from Jiri, and only 5% of all trekkers who attempt the difficult trek to the Everest Base Camp start at Jiri.
 The other 95% choose to fly into the small airstrip at Lukla, thus cutting off a week of difficult but beautiful trekking.

 Although the trailhead from Jiri to Sagarmatha National Park is referred to as the "classic route to Everest", the original trailhead began at Kathmandu.
 All early Everest expeditions—including the one led by John Hunt that put Tenzing Norgay and Edmund Hillary on the summit—passed through Jiri.
 So Jiri is also called the "Gateway to Mt.
 Everest".

 It is proud to shout that Jiri is the land of ethnic people called the Jirels.
 They love themselves, called Jiriba.
 In the Jirel language Zi means bright or life, Ri means mountain or hill, and Ba means people.
 Thus, Jiriba means people from the bright or life mountain.
 The Jirel mountain climber, Lal Bahadur Jirel, who scaled Everest two times, come from this place.

 Besides, Jiri is one of the best tourist destinations in Nepal.
 Jiri is known for the natural beauty often called the Switzerland (Zurich) of Nepal.
 It is also a place of pilgrims where there are Holy Shrines like Jireswory Rambule Losa Monastery, Yarlung Monastery, etcThere are many parks.
 Gurans Park, Buddha Park, Tony Heigan Park, Hillary Park, Stone Park etc., are some of the best Natural Parks.
 Jiri is also famous for tall peaks lol me Pangchhyomu, Hanumante, Cherdung, etc. Panch Pkhari is another destination close by. to Jiri.
 Municipality is rich in cultural heritage, where numerous castes live in harmony and brotherhood.
 Probably the tallest statue of Guru Rimpochhe is about to be completed.